 I’m an optimist by nature.

-I believe we are on the verge of an age of abundance.
+As longtime readers know, I believe we are on the verge of an age of abundance.
 And this new age will be driven by the companies and technologies that focus on the top trends we cover here in The Bleeding Edge.

 I’m referring to technologies like 5G wireless networks, precision medicine, artificial intelligence, cloud computing, quantum computing, and the next generation of clean energy production – nuclear fusion.

 Not all technology companies are great investments.
 In fact, even great technology companies can be bad investments.
 And I’ve predicted we’re on the verge of a “splintering” in the market.

 What does that mean?
 Companies whose products and services are well-positioned for this new economic environment are absolutely booming.
 And those that aren’t are suffering badly.
 The next two years will be brutal for companies that don’t adapt quickly to this new environment.